 When you buy a new computer, you probably expect it to be fast!
 Or at least, faster than the previous computer….
 But that’s not always the case.
 Some new computers disappoint with sluggish performance as they are first turned on.
-Here are some common causes and solutions for this:
+“Why is my new computer so slow?”
+Here are some common answers to this:

 Microsoft is always updating Windows with improvements and security patches.
 Some updates are small & light, while others are bulky and take a lot of time and bandwidth to download and install.
 In most cases, your new computer will begin work on these updates, silently & automatically, as soon as it detects an internet connection.

 But how long was your computer sitting on the shelf at the store?
 A couple of months?
 Longer?
 This may mean that your new laptop is now working hard to catch up on dozens of updates, missed during its time in the stockroom.
 This can bog down even the best of computers, and the problem can be further exacerbated if your internet is slow.